List of Monsters, Inc. characters: Python Nu Kappa students

-Python Nu Kappa (PΝΚ, suggestive of "pink") is one of the six sororities at Monsters University.
+Python Nu Kappa (PΝΚ) is one of the six sororities at Monsters University.
 The female students here - aside from being near identical to each other with minor color differences - are smart, frozen-hearted, and merciless.
 Every time they get announced or tell Oozma Kappa they're "going to rip them to pieces", they all hiss and their eyes glow even in the dark.
 In the Scare Games, Python Nu Kappa was eliminated after they got lost in the maze and accidentally scared teenagers during the "Don't Scare the Teen" event.
 According to the "Monsters University Essential Guide", all of the members of Python Nu Kappa want to work at a crematorium.
 Among the members of Python Nu Kappa are: